Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Implementation Details

 In many cases the training samples are naturally partitioned into distinct components, with corresponding empirical distributions $P_{n,0}$ and $P_{n,1}$ (e.g., distinct class labels), and one wishes to robustify only one component of the partition (e.g., to protect against false negative adversarial attacks but not false positives).
 In such cases one can formulate the DRO problem in an asymmetric manner as follows.
 Define the baseline distribution $P_{n,s}=(1-s)P_{n,0}+sP_{n,1}$ for some $s\in(0,1)$ and define the distribution neighborhoods

 The corresponding DRO problem can be rewritten as

 where one can clearly see that the objective on the right-hand side is non-robust in $P_{n,0}$ but uses OT-regularized-divergence robust optimization for the $P_{n,1}$ component.
 The parameter $s$ weights the relative importance of the partition components in the overall loss; it can be chosen to correspond to the relative sizes of the partition components (i.e., so that $P_{n,s}=P_n$) or it can be used as a hyperparameter.
-The supremum over $Q$ on the right-hand side of \eqref{eq:DRO_asym} can be evaluated by the method discussed in Section \ref{sec:formal_derivation} and the resulting expression is used in what we call the $adv^a$ methods.
-Similar to the notation in Appendix \ref{app:adv+nat_description}, the $adv^a_s$ variants refer to the use of adversarial samples constructed via the OT-regularized loss \eqref{eq:reg_loss_adv_samples} while $adv^a_{s,l}$ refers to the use of adversarial samples together with adversarial labels, both of which are constructed via the OT-regularized loss \eqref{eq:adv_s+l_loss}.
-This method can easily be extended to partitions with more than two components, though we only utilize two components in Section \ref{sec:experiments}.
+The supremum over $Q$ on the right-hand side of \eqref{eq:DRO_asym} can be evaluated as in Section \ref{sec:formal_derivation}, resulting in what we call the $adv^a$ methods.
+This approach can easily be extended to partitions with more than two components.

 {\bf Asymmetric Robust Optimization Using a Mixture of Adversarial and Natural Samples:} One can combine asymmetry with the use of natural samples.
 To do this, choose a mixing parameter $t\in(0,1)$ and define the distribution neighborhoods